StephAdongo/calculator/README.md

 # Calculator

-This is a simple calculator for basic calculations.
+This is a simple  clone calculator for basic calculations.It accepts inputs and performs the intended calculatons and outputs the answer;and upon clicking the clear button it erases the display on the screen(display).

 ## Features